emberjs/ember.js/README.md

-Ultimately, the goal is to have a good data binding setup for Handlebars that can work directly against DOM nodes and doesn't need special tags in the String for the data binding code can find (a major limitation in Ember).
+Ultimately, the goal is to have a good data binding setup for Handlebars that can work directly against DOM nodes and doesn't need special tags in the String for the data binding code to work (a major limitation in Ember).

 There are also many performance gains in HTMLBars' approach to building DOM vs the HTML-unaware string building approach of Handlebars.